iCepa/iCepa/README.md

 carthage build
 ```

 3. iCepa should now build normally from Xcode.
-If it does not, please [file an issue](https://github.com/iCepa/iCepa/issues/new)!
+If it does not, please [file an issue](https://github.com/iCepa/iCepa/issues/new)! iCepa does not work in the iOS Simulator.

 ## Installation